HTML Semantics & Accessibility

 - Accessibility (a11y): Screen readers use semantic tags (

-<nav>,<h1>,<button>) to understand the page structure and provide navigation shortcuts to users. - SEO: Search engines use tags like
+<nav>,<h1>,<button>) to provide navigation shortcuts. - SEO: Search engines use tags like

-<article>and<h1>to better understand and rank your content. - Maintainability: Code is easier for other developers to read and understand.
+<article>and<h1>to rank content. - Maintainability: Code is easier for other developers to read.

 - Accessibility (a11y): Screen readers use semantic tags (